petervdonovan/ordserv/explain/explanations.md

 ### In-depth syntactic explanation

-To break down the antecedent of the implication into its sub-formulas and analyze when they are true, we will start by examining each atomic sub-formula and then build up to larger sub-formulas:
+To break down the antecedent of the logical implication into its sub-formulas and analyze when they are true, we will start by examining the atomic sub-formulas and then move on to larger sub-formulas constructed from them.

 1. Atomic Sub-formulas:

-   - $e_1$ is receiving PORT_ABS: This sub-formula is true when event $e_1$ involves the RTI receiving a PORT_ABS message.
+   - `(e_1 is (Receiving PORT_ABS))`: This sub-formula is true when event $e_1$ corresponds to the RTI receiving a PORT_ABS message.
-   - $e_1$ is receiving TAGGED_MSG: This sub-formula is true when event $e_1$ involves the RTI receiving a TAGGED_MSG message.
+   - `(e_1 is (Receiving TAGGED_MSG))`: This sub-formula is true when event $e_1$ corresponds to the RTI receiving a TAGGED_MSG message.
-   - Federate($e_1$) = Federate($e_2$): This sub-formula is true when events $e_1$ and $e_2$ occur in the same federate.
+   - `(Federate(e_1) = Federate(e_2))`: This sub-formula is true when the federate associated with event $e_1$ is the same as the federate associated with event $e_2`.
-   - Tag $e_1$ ≤ Tag $e_2$: This sub-formula is true when the logical tag of event $e_1$ is less than or equal to the logical tag of event $e_2.
+   - `((Tag e_1) ≤ (Tag e_2))`: This sub-formula is true when the logical time tag of event $e_1$ is less than or equal to the logical time tag of event $e_2`.
-   - $e_2$ is receiving LTC: This sub-formula is true when event $e_2$ involves the RTI receiving an LTC message.
+   - `(e_2 is (Receiving LTC))`: This sub-formula is true when event $e_2$ corresponds to the RTI receiving a LTC message.

 2. Larger Sub-formulas:

-   - $((e_1$ is receiving PORT_ABS) ∨ ($e_1$ is receiving TAGGED_MSG)): This sub-formula is true when event $e_1$ involves the RTI receiving either a PORT_ABS or a TAGGED_MSG message.
+   - `((e_1 is (Receiving PORT_ABS)) ∨ (e_1 is (Receiving TAGGED_MSG)))`: This sub-formula is true when event $e_1$ corresponds to the RTI receiving either a PORT_ABS message or a TAGGED_MSG message.
-   - $(((e_1$ is receiving PORT_ABS) ∨ ($e_1$ is receiving TAGGED_MSG)) ∧ (Federate($e_1$) = Federate($e_2$)) ∧ (Tag $e_1$ ≤ Tag $e_2$)): This sub-formula is true when event $e_1$ satisfies the conditions of receiving either a PORT_ABS or TAGGED_MSG message, occurring in the same federate as event $e_2$, and having a logical tag less than or equal to that of event $e_2.
+   - `(((e_1 is (Receiving PORT_ABS)) ∨ (e_1 is (Receiving TAGGED_MSG))) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) ≤ (Tag e_2)))`: This sub-formula is true when event $e_1$ satisfies the conditions of receiving a PORT_ABS or TAGGED_MSG message, having the same federate as event $e_2$, and having a logical time tag less than or equal to event $e_2`.
-   - $(((e_1$ is receiving PORT_ABS) ∨ ($e_1$ is receiving TAGGED_MSG)) ∧ (Federate($e_1$) = Federate($e_2$)) ∧ (Tag $e_1$ ≤ Tag $e_2$)) ∧ ($e_2$ is receiving LTC): This sub-formula is true when the previous conditions are met for event $e_1$, and event $e_2$ involves the RTI receiving an LTC message.
+   - `(((e_1 is (Receiving PORT_ABS)) ∨ (e_1 is (Receiving TAGGED_MSG))) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) ≤ (Tag e_2))) ∧ (e_2 is (Receiving LTC))`: This sub-formula is true when the previous sub-formula is satisfied, and event $e_2$ corresponds to the RTI receiving a LTC message.

+3. Conclusion:
-Therefore, the antecedent of the implication is true when event $e_1$ satisfies the conditions of receiving a PORT_ABS or TAGGED_MSG message, occurring in the same federate as event $e_2$, having a logical tag less than or equal to that of event $e_2, and event $e_2$ involves the RTI receiving an LTC message.
+   - The entire antecedent of the logical implication is true when the above sub-formula is satisfied.
+This implies that if events $e_1$ and $e_2$ satisfy the conditions outlined in the antecedent, then event $e_1$ must occur before event $e_2$ in physical time, denoted by the implication $e_1 ≺ e_2$.

+By breaking down the antecedent into its sub-formulas and analyzing when each sub-formula is true, we can understand the conditions under which the logical implication holds true in the context of the RTI events and their relationships.

 _(This explanation was generated in 11 seconds.)_

 ### Summary of the meaning of formula 3

-The formula states that if event $e_1$ in the RTI involves the RTI receiving a PORT_ABS or TAGGED_MSG message from a federate, occurring in the same federate as event $e_2$, with the logical tag of $e_1$ being less than or equal to the logical tag of $e_2, and event $e_2$ involves the RTI receiving an LTC message, then event $e_1$ must occur before event $e_2$ in physical time.
-This formula ensures that when the RTI receives certain types of messages from a federate and then subsequently receives an LTC message, the order of these events is maintained to prevent inconsistencies and ensure the correct progression of events within the federated system.
+The formula states that if event $e_1$ in the RTI involves receiving a PORT_ABS or TAGGED_MSG message from a federate, and the federate associated with $e_1$ is the same as the federate associated with event $e_2$, and the logical time tag of $e_1$ is less than or equal to the logical time tag of $e_2$, and event $e_2$ involves receiving a LTC message, then event $e_1$ must occur before event $e_2$ in physical time.

+In simpler terms, the formula ensures that when the RTI receives a message (PORT_ABS or TAGGED_MSG) from a federate, and the logical time of that message is before or at the same time as another event where the RTI receives a LTC message, then the first event must occur before the second event in physical time.
+This condition helps maintain the correct order of events in the federated system to prevent any violations or conflicts that could arise if events were processed out of order.

+The formula guarantees that this relationship holds true for all possible events $e_1$ and $e_2$ in the RTI, ensuring the proper sequencing and coordination of messages and actions within the federated system.

-_(This explanation was generated in 3 seconds.)_
+_(This explanation was generated in 4 seconds.)_

 ### High-level justification

-This guarantee is expected to be correct because it adheres to the fundamental principle of logical time progression within a federated simulation system.
-When a federate sends a PORT_ABS or TAGGED_MSG to the RTI, it signifies a communication regarding the absence or presence of a signal at a specific logical time.
-The subsequent sending of an LTC message by the same federate, which the RTI receives, indicates that the federate has completed all processing up to a certain logical tag.
-For the system to maintain a coherent and consistent logical timeline, it is imperative that these messages are processed in the order they are logically meant to occur.
-The PORT_ABS or TAGGED_MSG must logically precede the LTC message because they pertain to actions or the lack thereof before the federate declares completion up to a specific point in logical time.
-This ordering ensures that the simulation's state progresses in a manner that is consistent with the established rules of logical time, preventing any potential inconsistencies or violations of the simulation's temporal logic.
+The guarantee is expected to be correct because it aligns with the fundamental principles of managing logical time in a distributed simulation system.
+The RTI serves as the coordinator for ensuring that all federates proceed through logical time in a consistent and orderly manner.
+When a federate sends a PORT_ABS or TAGGED_MSG message, it is communicating about the absence or presence of a signal at a specific logical time.
+The LTC (Logical Tag Complete) message indicates that a federate has completed all processing for a given logical time.
+For the system to maintain consistency, any messages about signals (PORT_ABS or TAGGED_MSG) for a given logical time must be processed before the system can acknowledge that the processing for that time is complete (LTC).
+This ensures that all relevant information for a logical time is considered before moving past that point in logical time, thereby preventing any causality violations or inconsistencies in the simulation's logical timeline.

-_(This explanation was generated in 8 seconds.)_
+_(This explanation was generated in 11 seconds.)_

 ## Formula 4